 Jessica Rath's "Resonant Nest" was on display at Stetson's Hand Art Center from January 26 - March 3, 2018.
 This small section of “Resonant Nest” was part of the 14 cells that made up the human-scaled bumblebee nest, with each cell designed to be acoustically resonant to fill the exhibition with the sound of foraging.

 "Bee Purple" emulates bees' color experience attracting them to flowers and nectar.

 The Gillespie Museum featured “Staminal Evolution,” a seven-foot version of a tiny anther within a manzanita flower.
 The artwork was based on flowers that require “buzz pollination,” a process in which bees vibrate a certain frequency to open the flower and thus release its pollen.
 The sculpture emitted a sound score representing pollen flowing from the anther hole.

 "Staminal Evolution (Arctostaphylos)" was on display at the Gillespie Museum.

 The Volusia Sandhill Ecosystem on the Gillespie Museum grounds adjacent to the Rinker Environmental Learning Center is the site of continuing research on native Florida pollinators.

 About the Artists

 Jessica Rath, Visual Artist, Art Center College of Design, Pasadena, CA; and Robert Hoehn, Composer, Los Angeles, CA, collaborate on the score for "Resonant Nest."

-Jessica Rath teaches at Art Center College of Design, Pasadena, CA and received her BA from the University of Missouri and her MFA from California Institute of the Arts.
+Jessica Rath teaches at Art Center College of Design, Pasadena, CA and received her BA from the University of Missouri and her MFA from the California Institute of the Arts.
 Her most recent awards include Mid-Career Fellowships from California Community Foundation (2014) and the City of Los Angeles (2013, COLA).
 In 2012-13 her exhibit take me to the apple, based on genetic work at Cornell University Agricultural Research Station, garnered reviews in Art in America, Artforum, Los Angeles Times, Bon Appetit, and Smithsonian Magazine.
-Her work is included in Center for Art and Environment Archive Collections at the Nevada Museum of Art.
+Her work is included in the Center for Art and Environment Archive Collections at the Nevada Museum of Art.